zefei/remonit/README.md

 www/ contains static web site.

+## Running dev server and client

+Remonit needs node.js, meteor.js and node-webkit to run, install these to start.
+You also need to install some packages for node-webkit client:

+    cd nw.dev | npm install
+    cd ..

+Then you can start the meteor server under web/ folder:

+    cd web
+    meteor

+Then you need to change node-webkit client configurations to set up correct url: change `'main'` and `'node-remote'` values in `nw.dev/package.json` to your local url.

+Finally, you can start the node-webkit client (assume you link `nw` to node-webkit executable):

+    nw ./nw.dev

 ## Build

-Build relies on grunt.js, you can install related packages using npm, you also need to install packages for each node-webkit frondend, so:
+Build relies on grunt.js, you can install related packages using npm, you also need to install packages for the node-webkit frondend, so:

     npm install
-    cd nw.dev | npm install
-    cd ../nw.release | npm install
+    cd nw.release | npm install
     cd ..

+Then, like running dev client, you need to change server url for nw client: change `'main'` and `'node-remote'` values in `nw.release/package.json` to your actual server.

-To build, use grunt:
+Finally, to build, use grunt:

     grunt nw
     sh ./zip